softwareinspiration/ionic-training-decks/src/assets/data/markdown/ionic-react/mock-ui.md

 # Lab: Mock Up the Interface

-In this lab, you will:
+In this lab, you will learn how to:

 - Model the data
 - Mock up the user interface